 - Watercress — 1 cup: 41 milligrams (4 percent DV)

 If you have a calcium deficiency or imbalance, then you also may have a magnesium deficiency.
-And often a magnesium deficiency can be a precursor to later calcium issues.
+Oftentimes, a magnesium deficiency can be a precursor to later calcium issues.

-Is Dairy Really the Best Source of Calcium?
+Is Dairy Really the Best Source?

 Many studies have investigated whether or not dairy, and cow’s milk in particular, is the ideal source of calcium.
 Results have been mixed, with some observational studies showing that dairy has a positive effect on bone health, while others show that it has no effect or even potentially harmful effects in certain cases.

-If you get enough calcium from healthy foods that you eat, which also have plenty of other nutrients to provide, then you won’t need to take a supplement.
-Always try to aim to get the recommended daily amount of calcium you need from foods first, and supplement only if needed to make up for any serious shortfall.
+If you get enough from healthy foods that you eat, which also have plenty of other nutrients to provide, then you won’t need to take a supplement.
+Always try to aim to get the recommended daily amount of calcium you need from foods first, and then consume supplement only if needed to make up for any serious shortfall.

 If you are going to take supplements, which kind of calcium supplement is best?
 It’s most beneficial to find a high-quality, food-based supplement that includes calcium, vitamin D and magnesium (essential nutrients for calcium absorption).

 - Pregnant women or breastfeeding moms need about 1,200 to 1,400 milligrams a day.